samingtm/gtm-skill-picker/README.md

 ## What you can expect

-Here is the place that we can discuss the best practices in terms of content, marketing, and more!
+Here is the place that we can **discuss and share the best practices** in terms of content, marketing, and more!

-And if you need any service or support for your open source project, don't hesitate to contact me!
+And if you need any **service or support for your open source project**, don't hesitate to contact me!

 Or if you are new to digital marketing, **star this project** and learn with me!